nschloe/xhub/README.md

 >
 > Since May 2022, [GitHub has their own math support in
 > Markdown.](https://github.blog/2022-05-19-math-support-in-markdown/) It's
-> pretty buggy though, as outlines in [this blog
+> pretty buggy though, as outlined in [this blog
 > post](https://nschloe.github.io/2022/05/20/math-on-github.html).
 For the time
 > being, xhub will continue to provide math support.
 Note that, due to GitHub's
 > changes, the old syntax